How to Start an Amazon Business | How to Launch a Product on Amazon

 The next element is audience.
 If you have a business that sells highly specific equipment to a targeted niche market, then chances are there will be no market through the Amazon search engine.
 Instead, you would be better served looking at promoting directly to your audience through Adwords, or ranking in Google.

 Below is a quick guide we have put together which outlines how to select profitable products to sell or re-sell through Amazon.
 This is for individuals who do not already have a business in a specific industry.
-If you already own a business that sells physical items, I would simply recommend shipping these to Amazon and signing up for the FBA programme.
+If you already own a business that sells physical items and you know how to list products on Amazon, I would simply recommend shipping these directly to Amazon and signing up for the FBA programme.

 How to Select Profitable Products